Xinyao0118/ICR---Identifying-Age-Related-Conditions/README.md

     estimators=[('lr', log_clf), ('rf', rf_clf), ('svm', svm_clf)],
     voting='soft')  # Using 'soft' voting to predict the class label based on the argmax of the sums of the predicted probabilities

-# Define the hyperparameters you want to tune for each model
+# Define the hyperparameters to tune for each model
 param_grid = {
     'lr__C': [0.1, 1.0, 10.0],
     'rf__n_estimators': [50, 100, 200],